TSGreen/bangladesh-air-quality/README.md

 1) Pre-processing: Imports and cleans the raw dataset and exports cleaned csv file.
 2) Analysis and Visualisation: Imports clean dataset and does the analysis of the data and creates the visuals.

-And a script to scrape the data from HTML.
+And a script to scrape the data from the HTML format [data archive](http://case.doe.gov.bd/index.php?option=com_content&view=category&id=8&Itemid=32).